dobe0002/sync-github-labels/README.md

 Replace **output_owner/output_repo** with the owner/repo of the repository that contains the labels you want to copy.
 For example `kkd-test-org/Another_Repo`

 ---
+## Version update

+There needs to be a code change when `github.umn.edu` enterprise version changes or migrated to github.com.
+See [issue #16](https://github.com/dobe0002/sync-github-labels/issues/16) for more details.

+---

 ## Master labels